Super-linear propagation for a general, local cane toads model: The relationship between , , and --

-The main point is that optimal and almost-optimal trajectories in the definition of $J$ remain bounded away from the boundary $\theta = 0$.
+In \Cref{sec:appendix}, we discuss how the classical arguments may be easily adapted to show that $J$ solves~\eqref{eq:J} on $\R\times\R^+\times\R^+$.
+The main point is that optimal trajectories in the definition of $J$ exist and remain bounded away from the set $\R\times\{0\}$, see \Cref{sec:appendix}.
 As such, one may show that the dynamic programming principle is verified and argue as usual.